johlits/stax/README.md

 # stax

-A collection of three modern web applications showcasing different tech stacks and approaches.
+A collection of modern web applications showcasing different tech stacks and approaches.

 ## Projects